baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 With the filter in hand, we can simulate from its dynamics and query some properties
 ```@example lingauss
+du = MvNormal(m,1.0)         # Random input distribution for simulation
-xs,u,y = simulate(pf,200,df) # We can simulate the model that the pf represents
+xs,u,y = simulate(pf,200,du) # We can simulate the model that the pf represents
 pf(u[1], y[1])               # Perform one filtering step using input u and measurement y
 particles(pf)                # Query the filter for particles, try weights(pf) or expweights(pf) as well
 x̂ = weigthed_mean(pf)        # using the current state